-Well, now comes the hardest questions you, as a business owner, must ask yourself.
+Well, now comes the hardest questions you, a business owner, must ask yourself:

-For example, let’s take a look at customer service.
-This has shockingly been one of the areas where I’ve seen this the most.
-Many don’t seem to realize the various forms of communication being handled or passed back and forth between your company and the customer in this particular area and therefore, it has a tendency to be overlooked or go unnoticed if you’re not paying close attention.
+For example, discuss customer service.
+This has shockingly been one of the areas where I’ve seen this problem the most.
+Many don’t seem to realize the various forms of communication being handled or passed back and forth between the company and the customer and therefore, it has a tendency to be overlooked and go unnoticed if you’re not paying close attention.

 Here are a few examples of communication that is often handled by customer service:

 - Services Scheduled